 Chris Burden, Light of Reason

-The installation will be completed in 2014.
-More information on Burden's installation can be found in the University's press release.
-You can follow the progress of the sculpture's installation by visiting the Rose Art Museum's Instagram feed.
+More information on Burden's installation can be found in the University's press release or by visiting our Frequently Asked Questions page.
+You can find images of the various stages of the sculpture's installation by visiting the Rose Art Museum's Instagram feed.